click to return to Shaker Square Home page

 Who owned and owns Shaker Square?

-In July 2000 Karen Kurdziel, then a reporter for the Sun Press, wrote a carefully researched story (more) about the two young men who were the "visible guiding lights" in the Square's $24 million renovation and the corporations that really owned the Square.
+He sold to a group that made a $24 million investment in the purchase and renovation in 1999 - 2000.
+Karen Kurdziel, then a reporter for the Sun Press, wrote a carefully researched story (more) about the two young men who were the "visible guiding lights" in the deal and the corporations that really owned the Square.

 To learn more about the history of Shaker Square